MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 ### Winded

-If an actor falls below 50 % of their maximum stamina, they automatically get the `winded` status effect applied to them.
+If an actor falls below 50% of their maximum stamina, they automatically get the `Winded` status effect applied to them.
 This status does not have any effects by itself.
-If the actor's stamina gets healed above the 50 % threshold, the `winded` status automatically if removed.
+If the actor's stamina gets healed above the 50% threshold, the `Winded` status is automatically removed.

 ## Active Effect Config